The billion dollar question is: how to produce effective employee training manuals?

-- They are essential for onboarding new employees, implementing new systems, and sharing best practices.
+- They are essential for onboarding new employees, implementing new systems/tools, and sharing best practices.

 - They reduce employee workload and prevent costly mistakes.

-- The steps for creating a training manual include defining your audience, planning your content, defining the format, creating the content, delivering, tracking progress & collecting feedback, and reviewing & updating content.
+- The steps for creating a training manual include defining the purpose and target audience, planning the content, determining the format, creating the content, delivering, tracking progress and collecting feedback, and finally reviewing & updating content.

 ✅ Check out this free training manual template to kickstart your own training program.